poautran/PyXRDCT/README.md

 ### From source code

-To install PyXRDCT you can download the source code at this address:
+To install PyXRDCT you can download the source code at this url:

 	https://github.com/poautran/PyXRDCT/archive/master.zip